-Homework: Pupils must be prepared to spend 1-2 hours per week following up classwork and/or preparing for assessments.
+Homework: Pupils must be prepared to spend 1-2 hours per week following up classwork and/or preparing for assessments on Teams.
+Homework is communicated via Teams under assignments and normally consists of practise SQA past paper questions.

 Additional Information: In the 21st century, with growing awareness of the impact of human activity on the environment and scarce resources, the study of Geography fosters positive life-long attitudes of environmental stewardship, sustainability and global citizenship.
+The importance of learning Geography has been emphasised through the Climate Crisis and gaining knowledge of the relationships between humans and the precious environment we live in.
 This qualification will furnish learners with the skills, knowledge and understanding to enable them to contribute effectively to their local communities and wider society.
+Geographers specialise in understanding and trying to improve society's most pressing problem, therefore the dynamism of a geography degree is sought-after by employers.